JesseEsquivel/MDATP/Scripts/Migrations/ReadMe.md

-# Migrate from 3rd party security solutions --> Microsoft Defender for Endpoint
+# Migrate McAfee --> Defender
+Migrate your settings from McAfee to Microsoft Defender. :thumbsup:

                                              @@@@@@@@@@@@@@